Sponsored by Research for Educational Impact (REDI) in conjunction with the STEME Research Group

 Presentations will be of 10 to 15 minutes duration.
 Each presentation should briefly outline the research question being addressed and may include the findings or likely outcomes of the research, but should focus mainly on the research methodology.
 Reports on work in progress are welcome.

-If you are interested in presenting at this symposium please submit your expression of interest below, referring to the CAR Symposium Template.
+If you are interested in presenting at this symposium please submit your expression of interest using the form below.
+All submissions will be acknowledged upon receipt and reviewed shortly after.
+The draft program will be released three weeks prior to the event.